jasonsisonjose/335-project-2/Project 2/README.txt

 Known Bugs

-  o- Merge Sort doesn't display steps, just the final outcome o- Quick Sort switches duplicate positions, resulting in additonal passes
+  o- Merge Sort doesn't display steps, just the final outcome o- Pore Sort Step doesn't display steps in the main cs-sketch.js file, but it does in the poreSortStep.js file

 Testing